Principles of Statistical Inference in Online Problems

-To get a grasp of the strength of \eqref{eq:winDecom}, the distances \(d^T_n(i,j)\) and \(d^S_n(i,j)\) in \eqref{eq:winDecom} are naturally in order to measure the standardized time lag \(|i-j|\) between observations \(X_i\) and \(X_j\), where \(t_n(i,j)>0\) and \(s_n(i,j)>0\) are some smoothing parameters.
-Now, recall the fact that \hyperref[eq:obm]{$\hat{\sigma}^2_{n,\obm}$} and \hyperref[eq:bart]{$\hat{\sigma}^2_{n,\bart}$} are asymptotically equivalent \citep{song1993}.
-Under \eqref{eq:winDecom}, this can be explained by both of them having the same window that satisfies \eqref{eq:distance}.
-In contrast, the existing online LRV estimators are sub-efficient because they violate \eqref{eq:distance}; see Example \ref{eg:on}.
+to measure the standardized time lag $|i-j|$ between observations $X_i$ and $X_j$, where $t_n(i,j)>0$ and $s_n(i,j)>0$ are some smoothing parameters.
+The asymptotic equivalence of \hyperref[eq:obm]{$\hat{\sigma}^2_{n,\obm}$} and \hyperref[eq:bart]{$\hat{\sigma}^2_{n,\bart}$} can be reexplained by having the same window that satisfies \cref{eq:distance}.
+In contrast, existing sub-efficient online estimators violate \cref{eq:distance}; see Example \ref{eg:on}.

-The tapering function \(T(d^T_n(i,j))\) mainly controls the statistical efficiency as it determines how much weight to be placed on \(X_i X_j\), which estimates the ACVF at lag \(|i-j|\).
-To reduce variance, it is sensible to assign a lighter weight when the distance \(d^T_n(i,j)\) is large.
-However, if \(T(d^T_n(i,j))\) tapers \(X_i X_j\) too much, a larger bias is introduced.
-Hence, the taper governs the bias--variance tradeoff and affects the statistical efficiency.
+The tapering function mainly controls the statistical efficiency as it determines how much weight to be placed on $X_i X_j$, which estimates $\gamma_{|i-j|}$.
+To reduce variance, it is sensible to assign a lighter weight when $d^T_n(i,j)$ is large.
+However, if $T(d^T_n(i,j))$ tapers $X_i X_j$ too much, a larger bias is introduced.
+Hence, the taper governs the bias--variance tradeoff.